ap0ught/matrix/.copilot/instructions.md

 Make this repository a **teaching tool** as well as a working codebase.
 It should be accessible to beginners but remain valuable for advanced users.
 **Do not remove anything — enhance what’s already here.**
+## 🕶️ Matrix Movie Reference (Mandatory)

+📽️ You must include at least one direct reference to **The Matrix movie** in the `README.md` or `DEV_README`.

+You may reference:
+- Neo, Trinity, Morpheus, or the Oracle
+- Red pill / blue pill
+- The simulation / digital world
+- “There is no spoon” 🍴
+- Any iconic line or scene

+🎯 This is part of the project’s identity.
+Do not omit it.